strato-net/strato-platform/strato/tools/debugger-tools/README.md

 Example: `GHC_DEBUG_SOCKET="/tmp/ghc-debug" runBackgroundProcess strato-api  --minLogLevel=$evmMinLogLevel --gasOn=$gasOn --evmCompatible=$evmCompatible +RTS -N1 >> logs/strato-api 2>&1 `

+Note: This does not work when built with profiling. `-hT` and `hi` will still work.

 To use debugger-tools in a docker container, run the following commands:
 `docker exec -it strato_strato_1 ghc-debug`